Tanks of the United States in the Cold War: M48 Patton

 In early 1951, the U.S. initiated the design of the M48 Patton, designated the T-48 with a 90 mm cannon.
 The T48 featured a new turret, new redesigned hull and an improved suspension.
-The hull machine gunner position was removed, reducing the crew to 4.
-On 2 April 1953, the Ordnance Technical Committee Minutes (OTCM), standardized the last of the Patton series tanks as the M48 Patton.
+The hull machine gunner position was removed, reducing the crew to four.
 Nearly 12,000 M48s were built from 1952 to 1959.
 The early designs, up to the M48A2, were powered by a gasoline 12-cylinder engine which was coupled with an auxiliary 8-cylinder engine.
 The gas engines gave the tank a short operating range and were prone to catching fire when hit.
 This version was considered unreliable.